Mike Sullivan (golfer)

-Biography
+Early life

-Sullivan was born in Gary, Indiana.
-He attended Forest High School in Ocala, Florida, where he played for the Forest Wildcats high school golf team.
+In 1955, Sullivan was born in Gary, Indiana.
+He attended Forest High School in Ocala, Florida.
+Sullivan played for the Forest Wildcats high school golf team.

+Amateur career

-He accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Buster Bishop's Florida Gators men's golf team in 1974.
+In the early 1970s, Sullivan accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida.
+He played for coach Buster Bishop's Florida Gators men's golf team in 1974.
 While attending Florida, Sullivan was a roommate of fellow future PGA Tour player Andy Bean.

+Professional career

-He turned professional in 1975 and joined the PGA Tour in 1976.
+In 1975, Sullivan turned professional.
+He joined the PGA Tour in the following year after his success at Fall 1976 PGA Tour Qualifying School.

 Sullivan won three PGA Tour events during his career.
-His first win came at the 1980 Southern Open which he calls the biggest thrill of his career due to being paired with golf legend Arnold Palmer in the third round.
+His first win came at the 1980 Southern Open which he calls the biggest thrill of his career due to being paired with Arnold Palmer in the third round.
 He had more than forty top-10 finishes in PGA Tour events during his career.
 Sullivan qualified for and played in every major championship at least twice.
 His best finish in a major championship was T12 at the 1989 PGA Championship.

 Sullivan also had a runner-up finish on the European Tour, finishing 2nd place in the 1983 English Open.
 He lost to Hugh Baiocchi in a playoff.

 Sullivan played some events on the Nationwide Tour in his 40s.
 His best finish in a Nationwide Tour event was a second-place tie in the 1998 NIKE Dominion Open.

 Sullivan played on the Champions Tour in 2005 and 2006.
 His best finish was T9 at the 2005 Blue Angels Classic.